 For B2B contacts, we do not require opt-in consent to send marketing information.
 For non-B2B contacts, when you fill in a contact form on our website, you will see one or more tick boxes allowing you to consent to receive marketing communications from us by email, telephone, text message or post.
 If you do not see these tick boxes on a form on this site, we will not use your data for anything other than providing you with the information or service you have requested in your request.

 If you have agreed that we can use your information for marketing purposes, you can change your mind easily.
-You should either email firstname.lastname@example.org or write to Director of Operations and Communications at Resilience First, 85 Tottenham Court Road, London W1T 4TQ.
+You should either email firstname.lastname@example.org or write to our Marketing Manager at Resilience First, c/o Blick Rothenberg, 16 Great Queen Street, Covent Garden, London WC2B 5AH.